 Hackathons and Game Jams!

 As a developer, I believe in solving problems by turning ideas into reality.
-In order to help make a difference in the world, I have participated, organized and served the role of Tech Mentor in numerous hackathons.
+In order to help make a difference in the world, I have participated, organized, and served in the role of Tech Mentor in numerous hackathons.
 Here are some of the hacks I’ve been involved in:

 - Magic Leap Hack organized by AT&T 2019 (Participant)